Caius-Scipio/Profile-Card-Component/README.md

 ### Continued development

 I'd like to continue to work on the backgrund images and making them work corretly.
-I'd also like to start adding in some CSS frameworks and well as learning more about BEM when I use my own mark ups.

 ### Useful resources